AWRA 2024 Geospatial Water Technology Conference

 Dr. Abhishek Singh is a Principal Engineer and President of INTERA’s Water Resources and Supply Line of Business (LoB), where he leads and manages operations, business development, strategic planning for the LoB across the United States.
 Dr. Singh has more than 20 years of research and consulting experience in the areas of integrated water resources planning and management; design and construction of groundwater supplies and infrastructure; modeling of complex hydrogeologic systems including surface-water/groundwater interactions, seawater intrusion, and subsidence; vadose zone hydrology; contaminated hydrogeology; risk and uncertainty analyses; climate change impact assessments; numerical optimization techniques; hydrogeologic data-collection; GIS and geodatabases; and data-mining and data analytics.
 He has authored several technical publications and journal articles on groundwater modeling and calibration, climate change, stochastic optimization, and uncertainty/risk analyses.

-REGISTRATION NOTE & CANCELATION POLICY
+REGISTRATION NOTE

-All conference participants (presenters, moderators, panelists, etc.) must register at the appropriate registration rate.
+All conference participants (presenters, moderators, panelists, attendees, etc.) must adhere to the AWRA Code of Conduct and must register at the appropriate registration rate.
 AWRA Gateway members are not eligible for discounted conference rates.
 The registration fees are the major source of funding for the Conference, and the sharing of registrations is prohibited - every person attending the conference must register.
 For presenters, if two or more individuals will be presenting, each individual must register for the conference.
 This includes: all technical session presenters; all panel session presenters; and all poster session presenters.

 WHAT CAN MEMBERSHIP DO FOR YOU?